ms32035/firefly-iii-client/docs/AvailableBudgetsApi.md

 List all available budget amounts.

-Firefly III allows users to set the amount that is available to be budgeted in so-called \"available budgets\".
+Firefly III allows users to set the amount that is available to be budgeted in so-called "available budgets".
 For example, the user could have 1200,- available to be divided during the coming month.
 This amount is used on the /budgets page.
 This endpoint returns all of these amounts and the periods for which they are set.

 ### Example